drodriguezol/foundations-of-data-science-activities/README.md

 \]$$

 To find the line of best fit, you can try different values for \(\hat{\beta}_0\) and \(\hat{\beta}_1\) and calculate the sum of squared residuals for each line.

+## Understanding Correlation

+### Correlation
+Correlation measures how two variables move together.
+A strong correlation implies that knowing one variable helps predict the other.
+The correlation coefficient (r) quantifies this relationship, ranging from -1 (perfect negative correlation) to 1 (perfect positive correlation), with 0 indicating no linear correlation.

+### Calculating Correlation (r)
+The formula for r involves covariance and standard deviations of the variables.
+Covariance reflects the degree to which X and Y deviate from their means together.
+The denominator standardizes the covariance, making r a unitless measure.

+### Regression and Its Equation
+The regression line estimates the average Y value for each X value, minimizing error in predicting Y from X.
+The slope of this line is calculated using r and the standard deviations of X and Y.
+The point representing the means of X and Y always lies on the regression line.